linuxciscoarnaud/ChestX-RayTuberculosisClassifier/README.md

 ## Get it to work
 - Clone the repository.
 - Download the training data at the following link: (to be specify later).
 These data have already been pre-processed as described in the previously cited paper.
 They have already been orginized so as to be ready for the 6-fold cross-validation study.
+Unzip the downloaded file and place the resulting directory within the following location: "application directory"/src/main/resources/.

 ## Results
 I conducted a 6-fold cross-validation study on both the two datasets.
 The network was trained on my old laptop which has the following characteristics: